 sudo systemctl status mosquitto

-This will provide information on whether the broker is running or if it has encountered any issues.
+This will give you information about whether the broker is running or if it has encountered any problems.

 Basic Configuration

-Mosquitto comes with a default configuration that is suitable to get started, but we can adjust it according to our needs.
+Mosquitto comes with a default configuration that is suitable for getting started, but we can adjust it according to our needs.
 The main configuration file is located at /etc/mosquitto/mosquitto.conf.

-To modify the configuration, we open the file with a text editor using the following command:
+To modify the configuration, open the file with a text editor using the following command:

 sudo nano /etc/mosquitto/mosquitto.conf

-In this file, we can configure various parameters, such as the port on which the broker will listen (by default, it is port 1883), as well as options for authentication and log files.
+In this file, we can configure various parameters, such as the port the broker will listen on (default is port 1883), as well as options for authentication and log files.

 Configuring Authentication

-If we want to enable authentication for access to the Mosquitto broker, we first need to set up a password file.
+If we want to enable authentication for accessing the Mosquitto broker, we first need to set up a password file.
 We start by installing the mosquitto_passwd tool:

 sudo apt install mosquitto